Celgene

 Acquisition in 2010

-Abraxis BioScience, Inc., a biotechnology company, engages in the discovery, development, and delivery of next-generation therapeutics and core technologies that offer treatments for cancer and other critical illnesses.
-The company principally offers Abraxane, a nanoparticle chemotherapeutic compound that is based on its proprietary tumor targeting nab technology platform for the treatment of metastatic breast cancer.
-Its other clinical product candidates include ABI-008, a phase II solvent-free and Tween-free nanometer-sized form of docetaxel for the treatment of hormone refractory prostate cancer and metastatic breast cancer; ABI-009, a phase I nab-rapamycin mTOR inhibitor for the treatment of solid tumors; ABI-010, a polyketide inhibitor of heat shock protein 90 for the treatment of multiple cancers; ABI-011, a thiocolchicine dimer for microtubule destabilization and the disruption of topoisomerase-1 activity; and Coroxane, a phase II nanometer-sized paclitaxel for coronary restenosis and peripheral artery restenosis.
-Abraxis BioScience has strategic relationships with Taiho Pharmaceutical Co., Ltd.; Biocon Limited; Green Cross Corporation; Specialised Therapeutics of Australia, Pty Ltd.; and ProMetic Life Sciences Inc. The company was formerly known as New Abraxis, Inc. and changed its name to Abraxis BioScience, Inc. in November 2007.
-Abraxis BioScience, Inc. is based in Los Angeles, California.
-In 2010, Abraxis BioScience was acquired by [Celgene Corp](/organization/celgene).
+Abraxis BioScience, Inc. is a biotechnology company that specializes in the discovery, development, and delivery of advanced therapeutics and core technologies aimed at treating cancer and other critical illnesses.
+The company is known for its flagship product, Abraxane, a nanoparticle chemotherapeutic compound utilizing proprietary tumor-targeting technology for the treatment of metastatic breast cancer.
+In addition to Abraxane, Abraxis BioScience's portfolio includes several clinical product candidates, such as ABI-008, a solvent-free form of docetaxel for hormone refractory prostate and metastatic breast cancer; ABI-009, an mTOR inhibitor for solid tumors; ABI-010, a polyketide inhibitor targeting heat shock protein 90; ABI-011, a thiocolchicine dimer for disrupting cancer cell processes; and Coroxane, aimed at coronary and peripheral artery restenosis.
+The company has established strategic partnerships with various pharmaceutical firms to enhance its research and development efforts.
+Founded in Los Angeles, California, Abraxis BioScience was previously known as New Abraxis, Inc. and underwent a name change in November 2007.
+In 2010, it was acquired by a larger pharmaceutical company.

 FerroKin Biosciences